pmcgrath/onelogin-mfa-profile-generator/readme.md

 # Build image
 ```
-# Build local docker image - will include the jar and a script, will build image based on your USERNAME env var value
+# Build local docker image - will include the jar and a script, will build image based on your USER env var value
 make build-image

 # Show image